 Bill G. Hartline

-Bill Hartline was born on the 5th of December of 1931 in Omaha, Nebraska.
-He joined the United States Marine Corps Reserve while still in High School.
-After graduating from high school, he was deemed combat ready by the Marine Corps, skipped basic training, and was sent to Korea in September of 1950.
-His experiences in the Korean War were anything but uneventful as he was involved in the Battle of Chosin Reservoir, fighting near Yudamri, and the Heungnam Evacuation.
-He credits sheer luck with not being caught up in the fighting that raged all around him during his time in Korea.
+Bill Hartline joined the United States Marine Corps Reserve in high school.
+After graduating, he was deemed combat-ready by the Marine Corps which meant no basic training and immediate deployment to Korea in September of 1950.
+His experiences in the Korean War were anything but uneventful as he was involved in the Battle of Chosin (Jangjin) Reservoir, fighting near Yudam-ni, and the Heungnam Evacuation.
+He credits sheer luck with not being caught up in the fighting that raged around him during his time in Korea.